 Welcome and Introductions

-The Hearing Voices Network (HVN) began nearly 30 years ago in Europe.
+The Hearing Voices Network (HVN) began about 30 years ago in Europe.
 A voice hearer, Patsy Hage, and her psychiatrist, Marius Romme, were not finding that traditional approaches to what was labeled as schizophrenia were helping her at all.
 In fact, things were getting worse.
 Some of the things that were not helping included being told that the experience was not real, that the medication was the only answer and that what the voices had to say should be ignored because they had no meaning.
 While this approach is helpful for some, Patsy was not among them.
 Instead, space was created for voice hearers to speak to one another about their voice hearing experience and…anything else.
 What resulted put into question treatment protocols and led to a movement that understands voice hearing as:

 - not necessarily a symptom of illness